UncertaintyQuantification/AIUQ-MATLAB/README.md

 # AIUQ
 This package is for scattering analysis of microscopy.
-The code have been tested in MATLAB version 2022b.
+The code has been tested in MATLAB version 2022b.

+version 0.5.1

 Description:

-The package allows users to simulate 2D movements of some particels from different anisotropic or isotropic stochastic processes and model the mean squared displacement (MSD) given a dataset using Gaussian processes.
+The package allows users to simulate 2D movements of some particles from different anisotropic or isotropic stochastic processes and model the mean squared displacement (MSD) given a dataset using Gaussian processes.
 Parameter estimation is performed in a fast approach, making use of the Toeplitz structure of covariance matrices.

 References:
   1. M. Gu, Y. He, X. Liu, and Y. Luo, Ab initio uncertainty quantification in scattering analysis of microscopy, arXiv preprint arXiv:2309.02468